Shopify/function-examples/discounts/rust/order-discounts/fixed-amount/README.md

 cargo wasi build --release
 ```

-The Shopify CLI `build` command will also execute this, based on the configuration in `shopify.function.extension.toml`.
+The Shopify CLI `build` command will also execute this, based on the configuration in `shopify.extension.toml`.